 “Yeah, Abby.
 She just doesn’t seem that interested.
 I find it so hard to keep her focused!”
-Today I talk to Anne, Abby’s teacher.
+Today I am talking to Anne, Abby’s teacher.
 I regularly hear teachers make these kinds of comments.
-They usually know an ‘Abby’, who does not score so great and has managed to júst get promoted to the next grade.
-They see their minds regularly drifting and they often stare into the distance, and slouch quite a lot.
+They usually know an ‘Abby’, who does not do very well and has júst managed to get promoted to the next grade.
+Teachers see these students’ minds regularly drifting and they often stare into the distance, and slouch quite a lot.

 You can test this.
-If you see that Abby can also pay more attention and participate after playtime and after PE-class, just like at times when it is noisier, then it seems that Floor can pay attention much better when there is more sensory input.
-And that she can’t stay focussed when it’s quiet around her.
+If you see that Abby can also pay more attention and participate after playtime and after PE-class, just like at times when it is noisier, then it follows that Floor can pay much better attention when there is more sensory input.
+And you’ll probably notice that she can’t stay focussed when it’s quiet around her.

-In education it is well known that there are students who get overwhelmed from some sensory input, such as noises, while they have to concentrate on their work.
-These students are easily overresponsive.
-And so you see hearing protectors and quiet workplaces in more and more classes.
-It is much less known that many students are also underresponsive and that those students can be slow (not enough input) or very mobile (looking for more input).
+Postscript: In education it is well known that there are students who get overwhelmed from some sensory input, such as noises, while they should be concentrating on their work.
+These students are overresponsive.
+You see quiet workplaces in more and more classes, because of this.
+It is much less known that many students are underresponsive and that those students can be slow and sluggish (they do not receive enough sensory input) or véry mobile (they are looking for more input).
 Both are discussed in the book “Sensory solutions in the classroom”.
 In addition to explanations, the book gives a lot of tips & strategies to ensure that students can better focus.